3 Reasons Why I Invest in Other People’s Apartment Syndication Deals

 2. Test Drive Other Markets

 The second reason I invest in other company’s deals is because it lets me test drive other markets.
-At Ashcroft Capital, we are laser focused on five markets – Dallas, Fort Worth, Tampa, Orlando and Jacksonville (here is the process we use to select target investment markets).
-Because of our laser-focused approach on those five markets, we don’t have opportunities anywhere else at this time.
+The deals I am a GP on are concentrated in the South and Southeast (here is the process we use to select target investment markets).
 However, should I want to see how other markets are performing for other operators, this is a great opportunity to get in a deal or two in a market I’m curious about to see any challenges other operators have.
-This helps me gain first-hand knowledge about some additional considerations about new markets should be start exploring outside our current five markets.
+This helps me gain first-hand knowledge about some additional considerations about new markets.

 3. Strengthen Relationships with Influencers

 Third, by investing with other GPs I am strengthening my relationship with influential people in the industry who are also putting together deals.
 I live in a world of abundance.
 And by investing with other GPs, it allows me to help them grow their business while staying in touch with them in a relevant way since I am now one of their LPs.

 Other Takeaways From Investing in Other GP’s Deals

 Here are some specific observations I have made as a result of investing in other GPs deals: